Zekiloni/ClassyAds-Server/README.md

 ﻿
-# 📝 Classifieds App
+# 📝 Advertisements App

-Your classifieds app is an online platform that allows users to post classified advertisements for various categories such as real estate, vehicles, electronics, furniture, and more.
+Your Advertisements app is an online platform that allows users to post Advertisement advertisements for various categories such as real estate, vehicles, electronics, furniture, and more.

 ## 👨‍💻 Backend Overview